AzuraCast/azuracast-docs/administration/docker.md

 # Expanding the Station Port Range

+> Updated AzuraCast installations using the Rolling Release channel can now take advantage of the interactive installer script, which will automatically write any custom port ranges to the `docker-compose.yml` file for you.
+{.is-info}

 For performance reasons, by default Docker installations only open radio ports from port 8000 to 8500.
 This allows for 50 unique stations to operate.

 Depending on your hardware, it may be possible to run more than 50 stations on one AzuraCast instance, but if you want to directly access the additional radio ports, you can follow this simple process.